SPORTU: A Comprehensive Sports Understanding Benchmark for Multimodal Large Language Models: Results

-For the SPORTU-video multiple-choice task, Claude-3.5-Sonnet achieved the highest overall accuracy at 69.52\%.
-However, performance dropped significantly from easy to hard questions, with only 52.57\% accuracy on the hard problems.
-Among the open-source models, LLAVA-NeXT outperformed others, including some closed-source models.
-While it excelled on easy and medium-level questions, its performance on hard questions was only 33.44\%, indicating a lack of domain knowledge, particularly in rule comprehension.
-For open-ended questions, GPT-4o again led with a G-Eval score of 1.84, a result further validated by human annotators.
-Even with human ratings, the score remained close to G-Eval's assessment, with the model not exceeding a score of 3.
+For open-ended questions, Close source models, along with the Qwen2-VL-72B model, achieved higher G-Eval and human rating scores compared to the 7B open-source models.
+This indicates that close-source models exhibit stronger reasoning abilities than the 7B open-source models.
+GPT-4o again led with a G-Eval score of 1.84, a result further validated by human annotators.
+Even with human evaluations, the score closely aligned with G-Eval's assessment, with the model not exceeding a score of 3 when evaluated using all three LLMs.
 A score of 1 indicates very poor performance, and 2 suggests poor performance based on the evaluation criteria.
 This highlights the model's struggle to connect observed actions with relevant domain knowledge, such as identifying technical errors or specific rules.
 Overall, none of the MLLMs achieved an average score above 3, demonstrating a gap in deep domain knowledge required for video sports understanding.
-Among the evaluated metrics, G-Eval shows the closest alignment with human ratings, with a Pearson correlation coefficient of 0.41.
-However, this correlation is still relatively low, suggesting the need for a domain-specific metric for evaluating sports content.
-Additionally, we notice that the performance of models on multi-angle videos shows variability depending on the camera perspectives for the same scene, indicating that models struggle with consistent understanding across different angles.
-More details can be found in the appendix~\ref{app:A}.
+We also noticed that among the evaluated metrics, G-Eval demonstrates the closest alignment with human ratings, with a Pearson correlation coefficient of 0.41.
+However, as this and other metrics exhibit low correlations with human ratings, it highlights the need for developing a domain-specific metric for evaluating sports content in the future.
+More can be found in Appendix~\ref{App:Correlation}.

+Additionally, we notice that the performance of models on multi-angle videos shows variability depending on the camera perspectives for the same scene, indicating that models struggle with consistent understanding across different camera angles.
+More details can be found in the appendix~\ref{Multi-Angle-Videos}.